nebulab/playbook/source/people-ops/benefits.html.md

 disconnect from work and recharge.

 In total all teammates get up to 35 days of PTO (paid time off) per year.
-22 days of regular PTO and up to 104 hours per year (depending on their length of service) for [schedule flexibility](/work-fundamentals/time-tracking/).
+22 days of regular PTO and up to 104 hours per year (depending on their tenure) for [schedule flexibility](/work-fundamentals/time-tracking/).
 This allows you to come in a little late, leave a little earlier or take a few hours off every now and then.
 You can use it to just take full days off too.